wdawson/okta.github.io/_source/_posts/2017-03-30-react-okta-sign-in-widget.md

 ## Show The Login Widget

-Next, you’ll create the code to actually render the Sign-In Widget to the page!
+Next, you'll create the code to actually render the Sign-In Widget to the page!
 You'll need to change your render method to create an HTML element  you can render the widget into.
 Make sure to get a [reference to the element](https://facebook.github.io/react/docs/refs-and-the-dom.html) that will be rendered.
 Then, add a `componentDidMount` function to make sure you don't try to render the widget before the HTML element is on the page.

 ```js
 import React from 'react';